salcedoe/MtMdocs/docs/dataProcessing/groupStats.md

 # Group Statistics

-Group statistics are statics performed on subsets, or groups, of a dataset.
+Group statistics are statistics performed on subsets, or groups, of a dataset.
 This allows us to compare results across the groups.
 For example, we may want to compare the means of the female observations to the male observations.

-When performing group statistics in MATLAB, it is often much easier to organize the data into a [tidy spreadsheet](tidyData.md), where each column contains a different variable in the dataset (like sex, height or weight), and row contains an observation (like the sex, height, and weight of a given individual).
+When performing group statistics in MATLAB, it is often much easier to organize the data into a [tidy spreadsheet](tidyData.md), where each column contains a different variable in the dataset (like sex, height or weight), and each row contains an observation (like the sex, height, and weight of a given individual).

+For a refresher on the distinction between quantitative and qualitative data—and why it matters when choosing a grouping variable or a plot type—see [Data Types](dataTypes.md).

 ## Overview